OpenCilk/www.opencilk.org/src/doc/users-guide/convert-a-c++-program.md

 }
 ```

-In line 29, we spawn a recursive invocation of `sample_qsort` that can
+In line 8, we spawn a recursive invocation of `sample_qsort` that can
 execute asynchronously.
-Thus, when we call `sample_qsort` again in line
-30, the call at line 29 might not have completed.
+Thus, when we call `sample_qsort` again in line 9, the call at line 8 might not have completed.
 The `cilk_sync`
-statement at line 31 indicates that this function will not continue
+statement at line 10 indicates that this function will not continue
 until all `cilk_spawn` requests in the same function have completed.

 There is an implicit `cilk_sync` at the end of every function that waits
-until all tasks spawned in the function have returned, so the `cilk_sync`
-at line 32 is redundant, but written here for clarity.
+until all tasks spawned in the function have returned, so the `cilk_sync` here is redundant, but written explicitly for clarity.

 The above change implements a typical divide-and-conquer strategy for
 parallelizing recursive algorithms.
 At each level of recursion, we have
-two-way parallelism; the parent strand (line 30) continues executing the
+two-way parallelism; the parent strand (line 9) continues executing the
 current function, while a child strand executes the other recursive
 call.
 This recursion can expose quite a lot of parallelism.